-Duplicate content is leading to SEO issues penalizing your rankings.
+Duplicate content leads to SEO issues that penalize your rankings.
 It refers to content that appears in more than one place on a website.
 Duplicate content can be inside but also outside of your website.
 In fact, it causes troubles to crawlers since it is impossible to tell which piece is more relevant than the other for a given query.
 Taking UX into consideration, bots will not display multiple pages and are forced to choose the one likely to be the best.
 It leads to an important loss of relevant results on search engine results and so on a loss of traffic.
 Duplicate content can lead to three main issues:

 - confusion between versions to index